Tpoc311/cv_pi_car/README.md

 After installing Raspberry OS we need to enable ssh.
 Then configure VNC server to connect with monitor via your PC or laptop [1].
-After that all we need is to upload `uart.ino` to Arduino and start `main.py`.
+After that all we need is to upload `drivingModule.ino` to Arduino and start `main.py`.

 If you have any questions about the project you are always welcome to contact me via email: vadim.kolesnikov.311@gmail.com.